Best Adult Dog Foods For Labs: Top Picks

 Check Price On Amazon

-• Deboned chicken as primary ingredient for high-quality protein
+• Deboned chicken first: Supplies high-quality protein for muscle maintenance

-• No by-products, corn, wheat, or soy for cleaner nutrition
+• No by-products, corn, wheat, or soy: Reduces risk of allergies and sensitivities

 Strength